Springtails (or Collembolans) aren’t insects like most houseplant pests.

 Let the soil dry out at about two inches deep.
 This will send them away to find another plant or damp area.

-When there isn’t a large number of springtails, take a wet sponge and wipe away the clusters of them.
-Toss the pests in a garbage bag and get rid of it right away
+When there isn’t a large number of springtails, take a wet sponge and wipe away their clusters.

 As always, neem oil is a great method to get rid of a small springtail infestation.